jeertmans/jeertmans.github.io/_posts/2023-03-27-eucap-presentation.md

 <!--more-->

-On Monday, March 27, 2023, I presented my work at the 17th European Conference on Antennas and Propagation (EuCAP 2023).
+On Monday, March 27, 2023, I presented my work {% cite Eert2303:Min %} at the
+17th European Conference on Antennas and Propagation (EuCAP 2023).
 The work was pretty similar to the one presented at the [COST meeting](/posts/cost-interact-june-2022-presentation/) last year, in Lyon,